 The protected area contains 60 types of hard coral, and 120 species of coral fish, which makes it a popular place for snorkeling.
 Snorkeling gear can be rented from the shops in the Hoi Ha Village.

 Other popular activities at Hai Ha Wan include kayaking, and of course hiking.
+But given that it’s a marine park, a visit to the Marine Life Centre may not be such a bad idea.

 Although there is not much to see at the shallow end, there are designated areas of coral, and marine life that you can swim to.
 The water quality is clean, but the shallow areas are very murky.